-- Cumulative GPA is the qualitative measure of SAP, it looks at the quality of the grades. that each student earns in their courses within a completed term. edit: looking at the quality of grades that a student earns in their course(s) within a completed term.
+- Cumulative GPA is the qualitative measure of SAP, it looks at the quality of the grades. that each student earns in their courses within a completed term.

 - Students enrolled in a certificate program must maintain a minimum cumulative grade point average of 2.0 on a 4.0 scale.

 - Cumulative GPA is calculated after 3 undergraduate credits are completed at Kenzie.

 - Courses that receive a “W” do not calculate into CGPA.